Connect with others who understand.

 Medically reviewed by Maria Lolou, M.D., M.S.

-A balanced diet can help control blood pressure, reduce kidney strain by managing protein intake, and balance electrolyte levels.
-The specific dietary guidelines you’ll need to follow depend on the severity of your condition.
-Learning which foods to include and which to limit may seem overwhelming, but with the support of your nephrologist, a registered dietitian nutritionist, or another specialist in kidney health, you can build a diet that meets your needs.
+The specific dietary guidelines you’ll need to follow depend on the severity of your kidney disease.
+Learning which foods to include and which to limit may seem overwhelming.
+With the support of your nephrologist, a registered dietitian nutritionist, or another specialist in kidney health, you can build a diet that meets your needs.

 1. Foods With Healthy Fats